GuillaumeVix/Python_flask_playground/README.md

 # Python flask playground

-pPayground for personal test and use of the python flask functionalities.
+Payground for personal test and use of the python flask functionalities.
++ test of the flask library for python
 + integration with Radix